nodejs/node/doc/api/vm.md

 This will render the Node.js instance unusable and is generally comparable to running `process.exit()`.

-This method returns a `Promise` that will be resolved when all resources associated with this Node.js instance are released.
-This `Promise` resolves on the event loop of the _outer_ Node.js instance.
+This method returns a promise that will be resolved when all resources associated with this Node.js instance are released.
+This promise resolves on the event loop of the _outer_ Node.js instance.

 #### `localworker.createRequire(filename)`